kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I leave for Lourdes at the end of the month.
 - I plan to spend two weeks in Lourdes.
-- I need to be out of Denia as much as possible.
+- I need to be out of Dénia as much as possible.
 - It's enormously stressful being there as anytime I leave my house, shopping, going to the laundry, walking to the beach, I am harassed and followed by locals.
 - It's clear to me, however, that no matter where I am, the cyber stalking will continue.